ChrSchu90/PlatformIo.TCapChamp/README.md

 <img src="Documentation/Screenshots/ParallelResistorChart.jpg" alt="drawing" width="450" />

-### The good solution
+### The superior solution
-Due to that problem this project has been started to provide a more granular and comfortable way, without changing hardware if another offset is required.
+Due to the problems with a parallel resistor this project has been started to provide a more granular and comfortable way, without changing hardware if another offset is required.

 It also makes it a lot easier at the beginning, since first you need to figure out what offset is the best based on your environment and preferences.
 To do so you can control input and output temperatures manually until you know where your sweetspot is.
 Afterwards the controller manipulates the output temperature based on a input temperature fully automated.

 <img src="Documentation/Screenshots/Example1Configuration.jpg" alt="drawing" width="85" /><img src="Documentation/Screenshots/Example1Chart.jpg" alt="drawing" width="375" />

 > **Note**
-> Keep in mind that the used components are not perfect and have tolerances!
+> Keep in mind that the components are not perfect and have tolerances!
 > The output values are calculated and may not match the temperature that
 > the T-Cap will read.
-You can use the T-Cap sensor calibration (+/- 2°C)
+You can use the T-Cap sensor calibration for compensation.
-> to compensate the tolerances.

 <img src="Documentation/Screenshots/DeltaTargetToOutputChart.jpg" alt="drawing" width="465" />